opensearch-project/opensearch-js/docs/examples/proxy/README.md

 Install the [Vercel CLI](https://vercel.com/docs/cli) to bootstrap the project, or read the [quickstart](https://vercel.com/docs) documentation.

-If you are using the CLI, bootstrap the project by running `vercel`.
-Test the project locally with `vercel dev`, and deploy it with `vercel deploy`.
-Configure the `ELASTIC_CLOUD_ID` [environment varible](https://vercel.com/docs/environment-variables) as well.
-The Api Key is passed from the frontend app via a `Authorization` header as `Bearer` token and is used to authorize the API calls to the endpoints as well.
-Additional configuration, such as CORS, can be added to [`vercel.json`](https://vercel.com/docs/configuration).

 ## Authentication

-If you are using Elasticsearch only for search purposes, such as a search box, you can create an Api Key with `read` permissions and store it in your frontend app.
+If you are using OpenSearchonly for search purposes, such as a search box, you can create an Api Key with `read` permissions and store it in your frontend app.
 Then you can send it via `Authorization` header to the proxy and run your searches.